 The Board is responsible for risk management systems and internal control for reviewing their effectiveness.
 The internal controls are designed to manage rather than eliminate risk and provide reasonable but not absolute assurance against material misstatement or loss.
 Through the activities of the Audit Committee, the effectiveness of these internal controls is reviewed annually.
 Further information on the risks and controls are set out in our annual report.

-The Board also considers that John Woodley exercises independent judgement in relation to the Company’s affairs, but he cannot be regarded as independent as a result of his having been an appointee of Morgan Stanley, who has historically been a substantial shareholder in the Company.
+The Board also considers that John Woodley exercises independent judgement in relation to the Company’s affairs.
 The Company currently departs from the QCA Code in a number of respects, and in particular:

 (i) Board evaluation: the Board currently runs a self-evaluation process on Board effectiveness.
 It is intended that the Board will create a more formal process which will focus more closely on objectives and targets for improving performance;

 (iii) Board diversity: the Company is committed to a culture of equal opportunities for all employees regardless of gender.
 The Board will be diverse in terms of its range of culture, nationality and international experience.
 It has been agreed with SIMEC pursuant to the Relationship Agreement, that the number of directors should be restricted to no more than seven.
 All seven are currently male.
-If it is agreed to expand the Board following Admission (or if when new replacement directors are sought in the future), the Board will, subject to identifying appropriate candidates look to fill at least one of the vacancies with a female director;
+If it is agreed to expand the Board, or if when new replacement directors are sought in the future, the Board will, subject to identifying appropriate candidates, look to fill at least one of the vacancies with a female director;

 (iv) Senior Independent Director: the Company does not have a director designated as a Senior Independent Director.
 In light of the size of the Board, and the Company’s stage of development, the Board does not consider it necessary to appoint a Senior Independent Director at this stage, but will nevertheless keep this under review as part of the Board’s evaluation on Board effectiveness;

 (v) Company Secretary: Whilst the Company as a Singapore registered company employs Boardroom Corporate Advisory Services Pte.
 Ltd as its company secretary, for the most part, Boardroom does not generally perform the role as a sounding board for the Board on legal and regulatory issues.
-The Company has historically relied on its external advisers (including Link Company Matters in the UK), to perform this role, as well as other individuals within the Company in relation to certain specific matters.
-It is intended that the Company will look to appoint a Group legal counsel to fulfil this role.
+The Company has historically relied on its external advisers to perform this role, as well as other individuals within the Company in relation to certain specific matters.
+In 2018, the Company appointed a Group legal counsel to fulfil this role.

-(vi) Results of Shareholder voting: The Company has not historically announced the detailed results of Shareholder voting to the market.
-It intends to do so from now on.
+(vi) Results of Shareholder voting: In 2018, the Company commenced announcing the detailed results of Shareholder voting to the market.

 (a) Remuneration Committee

-The remuneration committee is comprised of Mark Elborne, John Woodley and John Neill and will be chaired by Mark Elborne.
-The remuneration committee reviews the performance of the executive Directors and makes recommendations to the Board in respect of the Directors’ remuneration and benefits packages, including share options and the terms of their appointment.
-The remuneration committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
+The Remuneration committee is comprised of Mark Elborne, John Woodley and John Neill and is be chaired by Mark Elborne.
+The Remuneration committee reviews the performance of the executive Directors and makes recommendations to the Board in respect of the Directors’ remuneration and benefits packages, including share options and the terms of their appointment.
+The Remuneration committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
 In exercising this role, the Directors have regard to the recommendations put forward in the QCA Code and, where appropriate, the QCA Remuneration Committee Guide and associated guidance.

 (b) Audit Committee

-The audit committee is comprised of John Woodley, Mark Elborne and Ian Macdonald and will be chaired by Ian Macdonald.
-The audit committee has the primary responsibility for monitoring the quality of internal controls to ensure that the financial performance of the Company is properly measured and reported on.
-The audit committee, amongst other things, determines and examines matters relating to the financial affairs of the Company including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
+The Audit committee is comprised of John Woodley, Mark Elborne and Ian Wakelin and is chaired by Ian Wakelin.
+The Audit committee has the primary responsibility for monitoring the quality of internal controls to ensure that the financial performance of the Company is properly measured and reported on.
+The Audit committee, amongst other things, determines and examines matters relating to the financial affairs of the Company including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
 It receives and reviews reports from management and the Company’s auditors relating to the half yearly and annual accounts and the accounting and the internal control systems in use throughout the Company.
-The audit committee has unrestricted access to the Company’s external auditors.
+The Audit committee has unrestricted access to the Company’s external auditors.

 (c) Nomination Committee

-The nomination committee is comprised of John Neill, Jay Hambro and Tim Cornelius and will be chaired by John Neill.
-The nomination committee has responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving full consideration to succession planning.
-The nomination committee also has responsibility for recommending new appointments to the Board and to the other Board committees.
+The Nomination committee is comprised of John Neill, Jay Hambro and Ian Wakelin and will be chaired by John Neill.
+The Nomination committee has responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving full consideration to succession planning.
+The Nomination committee also has responsibility for recommending new appointments to the Board and to the other Board committees.
 It is responsible for identifying suitable candidates for board membership and monitors the performance and suitability of the current Board on an on-going basis.

 (d) Disclosure Committee

-The Disclosure Committee is comprised of Tim Cornelius, Andrew Dagley and Jay Hambro and will be chaired by Tim Cornelius.
-The role of the committee is on an ad hoc basis to determine, in accordance with the Company’s disclosure policy, whether specified information is inside or price sensitive information which should be disclosed to the market as well as to monitor the Group’s procedures for communicating with the market, review the Company’s arrangements for the control of inside information, assess training needs regarding the control of inside information, and various other specified matters.
+The Disclosure Committee is comprised of Tim Cornelius, Andrew Dagley and Jay Hambro and is chaired by Tim Cornelius.
+The Disclosure Committee meets on an ad hoc basis to determine, in accordance with the Company’s disclosure policy, whether specified information is inside or price sensitive information which should be disclosed to the market as well as to monitor the Group’s procedures for communicating with the market, review the Company’s arrangements for the control of inside information, assess training needs regarding the control of inside information, and various other specified matters.

 (e) Technology Committee

-The technology committee is comprised of John Woodley, Mark Elborne and Tim Cornelius and will be chaired by John Woodley.
-The technology committee monitors and reports on the status and development of technology within the Group, including reviewing the effectiveness of the Group’s engineering, ensuring that the development of the Group’s core technology is in accordance with the Company’s business objectives and monitoring the Group’s intellectual property.
+The Technology committee is comprised of John Woodley, Mark Elborne and Tim Cornelius and is chaired by John Woodley.
+The Technology committee monitors and reports on the status and development of technology within the Group, including reviewing the effectiveness of the Group’s engineering, ensuring that the development of the Group’s core technology is in accordance with the Company’s business objectives and monitoring the Group’s intellectual property.
 The committee reports to the Board on these aspects of the Group’s business and makes such recommendations as it deems appropriate.